 2.2 Measured antenna patterns

-The summary of the measured antenna patterns in the 21 GHz band is given in Table 9.
-In Table 9, it is seen that the antenna gain of the 45 cm antenna is slightly high (the efficiency is 83.3%) while the usual antenna efficiency lies between 70-80%.
+The summary of the measured antenna patterns in the 21 GHz band is given in Tables 9A and 9B.
+In Table 9A, it is seen that the antenna gain of the antenna 1 is slightly high (the efficiency is 83.3%) while the usual antenna efficiency lies between 70-80%.
 One possible reason for the high antenna gain is that the antenna under test might receive a reflected wave in phase with the main signal, however, the efficiency value of 83.3% is considered within a measurement error.
-TABLE 9
+TABLE 9a